pbxx/mcprism/README.md

 </p>

 ## Port configuration
 MCPrism uses ports 19132, as well as a random selected port between 49000-65535.
-You can select a custom port rang for the random port in the settings menu.
+You can select a custom port range for the random port in the settings menu.

 ## How it works
 MCPrism proxies Bedrock LAN traffic to your local network using UDP.
 This allows consoles to join internet Bedrock servers, normally only accessible by IP input, using your local network and the "friends" tab on Minecraft.